 The Foundation and staff are located in Alexandria, VA.
 The program operations are conducted there, including the administration of fellowships and the provision of services for alumni Fellows.
 The Foundation contracts with Scholarship America to assist with the recruitment and national competition process.
 The Scholarship America office located in Saint Peter, MN distributes, receives, and evaluates applications.

 The application is available at www.jamesmadison.gov and click "APPLY NOW!"

 Completed applications must be submitted online no later than March 1 of each year.
 Transcript(s) must be received at the Saint Peter, MN, office address before or on March 1.
 Letters of recommendation must be submitted online by March 6.
 More information

-The Fellow Selection Committee meets to recommend the appointment of Fellows to the Foundation in late March of each year, and James Madison Fellows are named by the Foundation and notified of their selection in April.
+The Fellow Selection Committee meets to recommend the appointment of Fellows to the Foundation in late March of each year, and James Madison Fellows are named by the Foundation and notified of their selection in late April or early May.

-Fellows attending the annual James Madison Symposium lecture in the United States Senate
+Fellows attending the annual James Madison lecture in the United States Senate

 Each Fellow must make satisfactory progress toward the degree and remain in good academic standing and must complete the graduate degree study within the amount of time indicated above.
 Junior Fellows may not be engaged in gainful employment that interferes with the Fellow's studies.
 In addition, each Fellow is required to attend the Foundation's Summer Institute during the term of fellowship.
 The four-week Summer Institute is held in Washington, D.C., each summer.
 The centerpiece of the Institute is a graduate course, "The Foundations of American Constitutionalism."
 In addition to the graduate coursework, participants will have the opportunity to visit historic sites associated with the institutions of American government and the Constitution's framers.
 Fellows are required to submit annually a Verification of Employment form (for those teaching) and an Annual Activities Report.